School of Education

 The Joint School of Nanoscience and Nanoengineering Building, a 105,000-square-foot interdisciplinary research facility with specialized nanotechnology resources, was awarded LEED Gold certification.
 A joint project between UNCG and NC A&T State University, the building is in Gateway University Research Park on Lee Street.
 Click here for information on the JSNN building.

 Spartan Village comprises four LEED Silver residence halls listed below that offer apartment-style housing.
 Amenities include plentiful common areas, complimentary laundry facilities with Energy Star appliances, a bike garage and free express transportation service to central parts of campus.
 Learn more about Spartan Village here.

-The first project is a centralized facility for the UNCG police.
-Located near the south plaza of the pedestrian underpass, this building was dedicated in early 2015 and is currently under review for LEED Silver certification.
+The second project is a centralized facility for the UNCG police.
+Located near the south plaza of a pedestrian underpass, this building was dedicated in early 2015 and is currently under review for LEED Silver certification.
 Click here to learn more about the building.

 Click here to learn more about Leadership in Energy and Environmental Design (LEED) and the U.S. Green Building Council (USGBC)

 Click here for UNCG Facilities Design and Construction